Lightstreamer/Lightstreamer-kafka-connector/README.md

 ### Deploy

-Get the deployment package from the [latest release page](https://github.com/Lightstreamer/Lightstreamer-kafka-connector/releases/download/v0.1.0/lightstreamer-kafka-connector-1..0.zip).
+Get the deployment package from the [release page](https://github.com/Lightstreamer/Lightstreamer-kafka-connector/releases/download/v1.0.0/lightstreamer-kafka-connector-1.0.0.zip).
 Alternatively, check out this repository and run the following command from the [`kafka-connector-project`](kafka-connector-project/) folder:

 ```sh
 $ ./gradlew adapterDistZip